Provost's Fellowship Program

 Shelby Sinclair, 2022-24

-Dartmouth College invites applications for the Guarini Dean's Fellowship in Asian American Studies.
-The fellowship supports scholars whose research addresses any aspect of Asian American experiences and cultures.
-Particular attention will be given to candidates whose work augments and complements current faculty in Asian Societies, Cultures, and Languages (ASCL).
-The fellow is expected to pursue research activities while participating fully in the intellectual life of ASCL and the college.
-Applicants will be selected on the basis of their academic achievement, promise in both research and teaching, and their demonstrated commitment to educational diversity.
+Dartmouth College invites applications for the Guarini Dean's Dissertation and Postdoctoral Fellowship in Asian American Studies.
+This fellowship supports scholars working in any interdisciplinary field on topics related to Asian American Studies.
+Particular attention will be given to candidates whose work augments and complements current faculty in the Department of English and Creative Writing and/or the Program in Women's, Gender, and Sexuality Studies (WGSS).
+Applicants will be selected on the basis of academic achievement, promise in both research and teaching, and demonstrated commitment to educational diversity.
 Applications from candidates who are underrepresented in their fields are especially welcome.

-This is a two-year residential fellowship that promotes student and faculty diversity at Dartmouth, and throughout higher education, by supporting completion of the doctorate by underrepresented scholars and others with a demonstrated ability to advance educational diversity and inclusivity.
-Fellows are expected to complete the dissertation before the second year and then transition to a postdoctoral appointment.
-During the second year of residency, fellows teach one course.
-The first year, predoctoral fellows receive an annual stipend of approximately $39,000 plus benefits and an allocation for research expenses.
-In the second year, postdoctoral fellows receive a stipend of approximately $57,960 plus benefits and an allocation for research expenses (exact funding levels for 2023-2025 will be set at the time of offer).
+This is a two-year residential fellowship in which the fellow is focused on their research and writing.
+We seek scholars who can contribute to building the intellectual life of the English and Creative Writing Department, the WGSS Program, and Dartmouth College.
+Fellows are expected to complete the dissertation at the end of their first year and then transition to a postdoctoral appointment for the second year.
+In the first year, predoctoral fellows receive an annual stipend of approximately $42,000 plus benefits and an allocation for research expenses.
+In the second year, postdoctoral fellows receive a stipend of approximately $60,000 plus benefits and an allocation for research expenses (exact funding levels for 2024-26 will be set at the time of offer).
+Fellows will teach one course in the second year.

 Qualifications